Marieke answers 12 questions of Amsterdam Made.

 Can you describe the production process?

-Hemp textile is custom cut and sewn.
+Textile is cut and sewn.
 Wood for the suspension system is sawn.

-The kakemono is painted and handmade into a unique piece.
+The kakemono is painted and further handmade into a one of a kind piece.

 Why did you choose to be a maker?